Thank you for checking out CloudCheckr. This Help Site will provide details on how to use and discover CloudCheckr’s features.

 CloudCheckr provides several reports that allow you to understand and dissect your AWS costs, including Reserved Instance management.

 CloudCheckr will keep the pulse of your AWS account and track and report on any changes made.

 CloudCheckr has several reports and core functionality designed specifically for AWS Resellers.

 CloudCheckr monitors your AWS deployment and can alert you when your costs exceed a pre-defined amount, or when your EC2 or S3 usage surpasses certain thresholds.

 AWS GovCloud users can leverage CloudCheckr to monitor and gain insight into their deployments.

 Using a streamlined set of IAM permissions, AWS users can utilize CloudCheckr solely for the purpose of monitoring their AWS costs.

 CloudCheckr offers a New Relic plugin that allows users to upload their AWS EC2 usage and cost data directly into their New Relic dashboard.

-CloudCheckr offers an API that allows users to access and manipulate the data in their CloudCheckr account programmatically.
+CloudCheckr offers an API that allows users to manage their CloudCheckr account and user access, as well as access and manipulate the data in their CloudCheckr account programmatically.